simple-dev-tools/gfluent/README.md

 ```

-## Testing
+## Contribution

-The unit test and integration test are actually using the real GCP project, so you
-cannot execute the integration test if you don't have the GCP project setup.

-If you really want to run the test cases, you need to set up a free tier project, and
-set the project ID as `PROJECT_ID` enviroment, you also need to expose the GCP JSON key
-of the service account with correct permission of read/write `BigQuery` and `GCS`.
+Any kinds of contribution is welcome, including report bugs, add feature or enhuance document.
+Please
+be noted, the Integration Test is using a real GCP project, and you may not have the permission to
+set up the test data.